5axes/CuraMasterSettings/resources/articles/speed/acceleration_wall_x_roofing.md

 Top Surface Inner Wall Acceleration
 ====
-The acceleration with which the top surface inner walls are printed.
+This setting controls the nozzle acceleration with which the top surface inner walls are printed.